wsandst/rdu/README.md

 ![build](https://github.com/wsandst/rdu/actions/workflows/ci.yml/badge.svg?branch=main)
 # Rapid Disk Usage
 `rdu` is a command line utility for determining disk usage of folders and files recursively, designed for maximal speed.
 The tool is very similar to the built-in linux utility `du`.
-By utilizing threads and better system calls, the performance has been increased drasticly.
+By utilizing threads and better system calls, the performance has been increased significantly.

 # Benchmarking